nipil/jcdecaux_fetch_store/README.md

+# OBSOLETE

+This repository has been archived and will not be updated anymore.

 # What is this ?

 This is a python package which uses [JCDecaux API](https://developer.jcdecaux.com/) to get information from [their bike sharing service](http://www.cyclocity.com), and store station data changes (available bikes and empty stands) efficiently in a series of SQLite daily database.